Wrap a REST API endpoint with GraphQL in Node.js

 Before running the query, make sure to obtain the token as described in our Authorization guide.

 Now that we have the server running, we can send requests to it.
-The most straightforward method to do this is by using curl
+The most straightforward method to do this is by using curl.
+To query this API by the keyword "Paris":

-If your token is valid, the above command will return a list of city names that contain the word Paris
+If your token is valid, the above command will return a list of city names that contain the word Paris.